-BY Cam, V1500 Cyg, CD Ind, and V1432 Aql are asynchronous polars.
+BY Cam, V1500 Cyg, CD Ind, V1432 Aql, and IGR J19552+0044 are (candidate) asynchronous polars.
 Although the spin and orbital periods are different in these systems, the differences are small (of order 1% or less), and they are thought to be in a state of temporary asynchronism.
 Therefore, I will treat them differently from IPs, in which the spin periods are generally thought to be near the equilibrium values.

 The coherent 25 min period found in this system appears convincing (although we could always use confirmation).
 I do not include this system because it is an symbiotic star with an M giant mass donor.

 Please send your comments, suggestions etc. to Koji.Mukai@nasa.gov and/or Koji.Mukai@umbc.edu